20 Expensive Things Rich People Waste Money On (That Aren’t Worth It)

 Elite private schools sound like a golden ticket, but the reality often doesn’t match the hype.
 Rich parents shell out insane amounts for prestige, thinking it guarantees better futures.

-Big checks don’t buy character or competence.
+Big checks don’t buy character or competence; they just make disappointment more expensive.

-Raising Kids Isn’t Expensive.
+Related: Raising Kids Isn’t Expensive.
 But These 20 Mistakes Make It That Way

 VIP Everything: Extra Cash, No Extra Value